 There are many feelings that can surface for parents when a child is born.
 Having someone that will listen to you through a big cry or simply laugh with you through the trying times and amazing moments of parenting can shore you up.
 When you head back to your children you might be able to figure out how to help them sleep through the night for the first time.

 Having someone with whom you can share the highs and lows of parenting with, can help you work through the many feelings that surface after the birth of your new baby.
-In the Hand in Hand Parenting approach, Listening Partnership helps you do just that.
+In the Hand in Hand approach, Listening Partnerships help you do just that.
 Set up a regular date with another person in which each parent gets to talk and each one gets to listen.
 It makes us better parents and can have a direct impact on other relationships in our lives.

 -